Blessed Carlo Actutis is set to be canonized in 2025.

 Social Media or Phones

 I hope this isn’t his patronage.
-While social media (and phones) might be lead to form of evangelization, I don’t think Carlo would be on it today.
+While social media (and phones) might be a form of evangelization, I don’t think Carlo would be on it today.
 He’d be too worried about letting it control his life.
-He might have autoposted content from a site he developed, but he’d have much rather spent time with his family and friends or filming his cat.
+He might have autoposted content from a site he developed, but he’d have much rather spent time with his family and friends or filming his dogs.

 St. Carlo, patron of Social Media (dear God, no!)?